Uolary/bank-cards-notebook/README.md

 * `` 'npm run build`` - build production
 * `` 'npm start`` - track files and open them in the browser
 * `` 'npm run stats`` - look at the sizes and stats of the bundle

+## Development

+To determine the type of card by its number, the [creditcard.js](https://contaazul.github.io/creditcard.js/) library was used.